vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 and prevent the need to specify your username and password when `push`ing, `pull`ing and `fetch`ing.

-## Git-based workflow

-A very effective way to synchronize your local work with the server (and also with your assignment partner) is with `git`.
-Note that `git` is already installed on the server.

-You can [fork](https://help.github.com/articles/fork-a-repo/) the assignment repo.
-Then you can clone your fork both onto your local machine and to the server.
-This will allow you to work on either machine while synching changes both with yourself (on each machine) and with your partner.

-If you decide to work this way you should also add the original assignment repo as a new `git remote` so that you can pull updates from us.

 ## Transferring files to and from the server

 The `rsync` tool can be your friend.
+It can automatically sync between local and remote folders, only uploading/downloading modified files.

 For example, to send files or a directory you can do

 ```
 rsync -Cavz path/to/local/file_or_dir user@rishon:/home/user/path/to/remote/file_or_dir